ilovepixelart/ts-patch-mongoose/README.md

   // You can omit some properties in case you don't want to save them to patch history
   omit: ['__v', 'createdAt', 'updatedAt'],

-  // Addition options for ts-match-mongoose plugin
+  // Addition options for patchHistoryPlugin plugin
   // Everything bellow is optional and just shows you what you can do:

   // Code bellow is abstract example, you can use any other way to get user, reason, metadata